backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/RDS Read Replica & Multi AZ.md

 - Spans at least 2 AZ.
 As the name suggests the standby instance is in a different AZ in the same region.
 - Replication is **sync**.
 - We have a **single DNS name** which **switches automatically**(**Automatic failover**) to the standby database in case the primary database becomes unavailable.
+	- We can say the *CAME record* will be updated to point to the standby DB.
 - Automatic failover takes places in case (**3**) of:
 	- Loss of AZ
 	- Storage failure on primary